perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 # Writeup for TikTok

-**_If you've ever wondered 'which Ke$ha songs are short enough to fit into a Tcache bin?' this is the challenge for you._**
+**If you've ever wondered 'Which Ke$ha songs are short enough to fit into a Tcache bin?' this is the challenge for you.**

 ### Challenge Files